Snake Rattle ‘n’ Roll mini review

-Vice: Project Doom review
+Vice: Project Doom mini review

 I mean, it’s another NES action platformer.
 Surprise!